What does it take to stop you from using your mobile phone whilst you’re driving?

 - Remove the temptation, switch it off, put it under your driver’s seat, or in the glove box.
 Use it only when you have stopped safely and the engine is off.

 - As an employer, make sure to regularly inform your team about the law and its implications when calling colleagues on their mobile if they are driving.

+Tips: As tempting as it might seem, the office can wait, so remember no mobile phones whilst driving.
+Just switch off your mobile phone whilst driving, put it on the back seat in a locked case or better still in the boot of your vehicle.
 And for those into technology, there are apps which will stop your mobile phone from working when you get into your car and as the car picks up speed past 5mph.
 The mobile is disabled, allowing your colleague to drive safely. www.romexworld.com to download.